LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

    9 and Oracle are running on separate machines.
 The Instant Client can be downloaded from the following website.
-(Make sure to download just the basic Instant Client files rather than the complete Oracle 10g client or database installation.)
+(Make sure to download just the basic Instant Client files rather than the complete Oracle 10g client or database installer.)
    `<http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html>`_

 Installing Oracle Instant Client
 --------------------------------

-OS X
+:OS X:
-   -  Download version 10.0.2.4 of the Instant Client for OS X.
+   #.
+Download version 10.0.2.4 of the Instant Client for OS X.
-   -  Decompress the archive, which will create a folder "instantclient_10_2".
+   #.
+Decompress the archive, which will create a folder "instantclient_10_2".
-   -  Copy the contents of folder into :file:`/usr/local/oracle/lib/`.
+   #.
+Copy the contents of folder into :file:`/usr/local/oracle/lib/`.
-   -  Execute the following command to create symbolic links so that Lasso can find the Oracle libraries.
+   #.
+Execute the following command to create symbolic links so that Lasso can
+      find the Oracle libraries.
 (Using :command:`sudo` will require that you enter your password in order to continue.)